Kairn/rakurima/README.md

 * `BASE_BROADCAST_RETRY_MS` - The (base) timeout in milliseconds before a broadcast is retried, default to 200.
 * `BASE_ELECTION_TIMEOUT_MS` - The (base) timeout in milliseconds before a raft node holds a new election without receiving replication call, default to 3000.
 * `BASE_REPLICATE_INTERVAL_MS` - The time in milliseconds between replication RPCs for leader, default to 150.
 No jitter is applied currently.
+* `RAFT_REQUEST_RETRY_INTERVAL_MS` - The time in milliseconds between Raft request retries, default to 125.
+* `RAFT_REQUEST_TTL_MS` - The time in milliseconds for how long can a queued Raft request live before being dropped, default to 6000.

 The following workloads are currently supported.
 (More in progress)